 Dr. Walter Dorn

 Walter Dorn is Professor of Defence Studies at the Royal Military College of Canada (RMCC) and the Canadian Forces College (CFC).
-At the CFC, he serves as the Chair of the Department of Security and International Affairs.
-He is also Chair of Canadian Pugwash, an organization of physical, life and social scientists seeking to reduce threats to global security.
+At the CFC, he served for the past two years as the Chair of the Department of Security and International Affairs.
+And for the last six years, he was Chair of Canadian Pugwash, an organization of physical, life and social scientists seeking to reduce threats to global security.